IgnatSemchuk/crypto-kitties/README.md

 # Crypto-kitties store
 The store where you can search and buy kittens.
-The reference project is - https://www.cryptokitties.co/search
+To look [demo][1] The inspiring project is - www.cryptokitties.co/search
-To look [demo][1]

 ## How to run?
 1. Run this command: `git clone https://github.com/IgnatSemchuk/crypto-kitties.git`